Helly meets Garside and Artin: Introduction

 J.H.\ thanks the Max-Planck Institute of Mathematics (Bonn), where part of this work was done, for its hospitality.
-J.H.\ also thanks R. Charney for helpful discussions on Garside groups.
+J.H.\ also thanks R.\ Charney for helpful discussions on Garside groups.
+We would like to thank V.\ Chepoi, T.\ Fukaya, and U.\ Lang for comments on earlier versions of the paper.
 Part of the work on the paper was carried out while D.O.\ was visiting McGill University.
 We would like to thank the Department of Mathematics and Statistics of McGill University for its hospitality during that stay.
 D.O.\ was partially supported by (Polish) Narodowe Centrum Nauki, UMO-2017/25/B/ST1/01335.
+We thank the organizers of the conference ``Nonpositively Curved Groups in the Mediterranean", Nahsholim 2017, for inviting us.
+A part of the work on the paper was carried out there.
+This work was partially supported by the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund.